-- i.
-Written Notice of Dismissal before Investigation.
-Upon dismissal, the University shall promptly send written notice of the dismissal, rationale, and information regarding the appeal process simultaneously to the parties. - ii.
-Referral Dismissal does not preclude action under another applicable University Policy.
+- Written Notice of Dismissal before Investigation.
+Upon dismissal, the University shall promptly send written notice of the dismissal, rationale, and information regarding the appeal process simultaneously to the parties. - Referral Dismissal does not preclude action under another applicable University Policy.
 In the event of dismissal for purposes of this Policy, the Title IX Coordinator may refer the matter to the appropriate office for consideration under another University Policy.
-Matters will be referred as follows: - a.
-Matters in which the Respondent is a student will be referred to the Office of Student Accountability & Conflict Response. - b.
-Matters in which the Respondent is an employee (faculty and staff) or third party will be referred to the Affirmative Action Office.
+Matters will be referred as follows: - (1) Matters in which the Respondent is a student will be referred to the Office of Student Accountability & Conflict Response. - (2) Matters in which the Respondent is an employee (faculty and staff) or third party will be referred to the Office of Equal Opportunity and Access.